alicolville/Weight-Tracker/readme.txt

 = 5.2.19 =

 * Bug fix: If measurements enabled, ensure one or measurement fields have been enabled before rendering form fields.
+* Added a hidden tool to fix the accuracy of Stones and Pounds to Kg.

 = 5.2.18 =